lolaedun/meditation/README.md

 #### Welcome modal

-Here is a welcome message for the first user and beginner meditator to optimize their time on the website during meditation.
+There is a welcome message for the first time user and beginner meditator to optimize their time on the website during meditation.
 I have include screenshot to guide the user in setting their meditation space.

 #### Mute Button